1. Make magical folding invitations

 For starters, don’t worry about buying party invitations!
 You can print out this free magical folding design that we created in partnership with The Dad Lab.
 Folding along the dotted lines is brilliant for your little one’s fine motor skills, and getting older children to write their guests’ names on the envelopes is a great way to get them involved.

 2. Build a bright napkin holder out of LEGO bricks

-All you and your child need to create this simple table decoration is some LEGO bricks and a LEGO baseplate.
-We love this version, created by Fab Every Day.
+All you and your child need to create this simple table decoration are some LEGO bricks and a LEGO baseplate.
+We love this version created by Fab Every Day.

-4. Build the ultimate cupcake stand from LEGO bricks
+4. Build the ultimate cake stand out of LEGO bricks

 5. Guess how many LEGO bricks are in the jar